-M&T Bank Corporation ("we" or "M&T") is providing this proxy statement to you because its Board of Directors (the "Board") is soliciting your proxy to vote your shares of M&T common stock at the 2020 Annual Meeting of Shareholders (the "Annual Meeting"), or any adjournment or adjournments thereof.
+M&T is providing this proxy statement to you because its Board is soliciting your proxy to vote your shares of M&T common stock at the Annual Meeting, or any adjournment or adjournments thereof.
 This proxy statement contains information about matters to be voted upon at the Annual Meeting and certain other information required by the U.S. Securities and Exchange Commission ("SEC") and the New York Stock Exchange ("NYSE").

-We are first making available this proxy statement and the accompanying form of proxy on or about March 9, 2020 to M&T common stock shareholders of record as of February 25, 2020.
-A copy of M&T's Message to Shareholders and Form 10-K, including financial statements, are being made available along with this proxy statement but are not part of the proxy solicitation materials.
+We are first making available this proxy statement and the accompanying form of proxy on or about March 8, 2021 to M&T common stock shareholders of record as of February 25, 2021.
+A copy of M&T's Message to Shareholders and Form 10-K, including financial statements, which together comprise our Annual Report for the year 2020, are being made available along with this proxy statement but are not part of this proxy statement.

-Where will the Annual Meeting be held and when?
+When and where will the Annual Meeting be held?